-To date, more than 300,000 trees have been planted across Greater Sydney as part of the Greening our City Premier’s Priority to increase tree canopy and green cover across Greater Sydney by planting one million trees by 2022.
+To date, more than 300,000 trees have been planted across Greater Sydney as part of the Greening our City program to increase tree canopy and green cover across Greater Sydney by planting one million trees by 2022.

 Jodie Lovell Landcare NSW | 0439 316 151

-This project is a part of the NSW Premier’s 5 Million Trees in Greater Sydney by 2036 and 1 million trees by 2022 projects.
-Landcare NSW will work with the Greater Sydney Landcare Network to deliver the planting of 100,000 trees with a focus on Western Sydney.
+Landcare NSW will work with the Greater Sydney Landcare Network to deliver the planting of 100,000 trees with a focus on Western Sydney by 2022.